-A living lab, is a research concept, defined as a user-centered, open-innovation ecosystem (which could be a university) that operates with a particular territory such as a city or region.
+A living lab is a research concept, defined as a user-centred, open-innovation ecosystem (which could be a university) that operates with a particular territory such as a city or region.
 Laura Corazza is the chair of a track in the R&D Management Conference ‘Accounting for social impact of universities’ that is looking at the ‘third mission’; how universities integrate research and innovation processes to support the sustainable development of societies.

 Here she talks about her fascination with this subject.

 What do you think are the most disruptive influences impacting developments in your track?

 Higher Education Institutions all over the world are facing pressure to deliver knowledge in a way that supports the more sustainable development of societies.
 This is creating discussion over the techniques used to communicate, engage and provide knowledge.

 European universities have traditionally recognised teaching and academic research as their two main missions however, more recently a third mission, engagement with society and industry has emerged.

 Measuring the success of this third mission activity is under scrutiny.
 It is sometimes over-problematised with the false myth of performance measurement which may push aside the real aim of sustainable development.
 Giving specific direction to research, teaching, public engagements activities to achieve specific sustainable development results, may require HEIs to adopt new engineered processes, as well as, coordinated efforts.

 Public engagements, partnerships with local stakeholders, new forms of dialogue and polydialogues, virtual interactions, are all examples of disrupting ways to go beyond the traditional ivory-tower monologue.